AC losses in macroscopic thin-walled superconducting cylinders: Theoretical models

-At the same time, there is another possibility related to a partial penetration of the external magnetic field.
-Namely, after the restoration of superconductivity, the internal field does not reach the value of the external field, and the difference between the external and internal fields $|h_{ext}-h_{int}|/h_c$ is a random variable between $0$ and $1$.
-Within the framework of this model we obtain the internal magnetic field $h_{int}$ as a function of the instant value of the external field $h_{ext}=h_{ac}\sin(\omega t)$ in a form similar to that postulated in\,\cite{Rol67prv} for discussing the ac response of bulk superconductors in SSS.
-In the case of PPMF, the $h_{int}(h_{ext})$ loop during a slow passage of 10 ac cycles looks as shown in Fig.\,\ref{f6}(b).
-The inset in Fig.\,\ref{f6}(b) shows the $h_{int}(h_{ext})$ in a part of one ac cycle.
-The main difference between the CSM\,\cite{Rol67prv} and the PPMF model considered here is that in the first model, Fig.\,\ref{f1}, the field penetrates smoothly, and in the PPMF model, Fig.\,\ref{f6}(b), small jumps are formed.
+The enlarged area in Fig.\,\ref{f6new} shows the $H_\mathrm{int}(H_\mathrm{ext})$ dependence in a part of one ac cycle.
+The main difference between the RSF\,\cite{Rol67prv} and the PPMF model considered here is that in the RSF model (see Fig.\,\ref{f1}(a)) the field penetrates smoothly, whereas in the PPMF model small jumps are formed, see Fig.\,\ref{f6new}.
 It should be noted that a swept dc field can also penetrate into a thin-walled superconducting niobium cylinder in the form of giant jumps\,\cite{Tsi16pcs}.
-The presence of small jumps leads to the appearance of an excess noise at high frequencies, but this weakly affects the response at low frequencies, due to the fact that the ac response is measured with a lock-in amplifier which averages the signal over at least a hundred of ac cycles.
-After averaging over small jumps, the loop $h_{int}=h_{int}(h_{ext})$, Fig.\,\ref{f6}(b), can be characterized by two main free parameters: (1) $a=h_{int}^{m}/h_{ac}$, where $h_{int}^{m}$ is the maximal value of $h_{int}$, see the inset in Fig. \ref{f6}(b), and (2) the average slope of the inclined part of the $h_{int}(h_{ext})$ loop, $b=dh_{int}/dh_{ext}$.
-For the critical state model\,\cite{Rol67prv} and the model suggested here the parameter $b = 1$.
+The presence of small jumps leads to the appearance of an excess noise at high frequencies, but this weakly affects the response at low frequencies, due to the fact that the ac response is measured with a lock-in amplifier which averages the signal over at least an hundred of ac cycles.
+After averaging over small jumps, the loop $H_\mathrm{int}=H_\mathrm{int}(H_\mathrm{ext})$ in Fig.\,\ref{f6new} can be characterized by two free parameters: (1) $a=H_\mathrm{int}^\mathrm{m}/H_\mathrm{ac}$, where $H_\mathrm{int}^\mathrm{m}$ is the maximal value of $H_\mathrm{int}$ (see the inset in Fig. \ref{f6new}) and (2) the average slope of the inclined part of the $H_\mathrm{int}(H_\mathrm{ext})$ loop, $b=dH_\mathrm{int}/dH_\mathrm{ext}$.
+For the RSF model\,\cite{Rol67prv} and the model suggested here the parameter $b = 1$.
+It should be noted that random changes in $|H_\mathrm{ext}-H_\mathrm{int}|/H_\mathrm{c}$ are necessary since jumps will appear in the amplitude dependence of the ac susceptibility for any constant value of this ratio less than $1$.